oist/NEXTNetPy/README.md

 HOMEBREW_NO_AUTO_UPDATE=1 brew install pybind11
 ```

-Make sure that boost is also installed in your system:
+Make sure that boost is also installed in your system (on mac) :

 ```
 HOMEBREW_NO_AUTO_UPDATE=1 brew install boost